 The Access, Welfare and Hardship Fund (AWHF) is a discretionary with primary purpose to relieve financial hardship that might cause a student to leave higher education.
 The AWHF can provide extra help if you’re in hardship and need extra financial support such as: course or living costs that are not already covered by other forms of financial help - these could be everyday living costs for full time students or course and childcare costs for part time students emergency payments to cover unexpected financial crises or exceptional costs - such as repairs to essential household equipment that could make you considering giving up your course because of this financial problem intervening in cases where a student may be considering leaving higher education because of financial problems.

-For more information on the AWHF or for an application form please visit the Student Support Centre or contact us via email@example.com
+- If you are studying at Peterborough or Stamford and require more information on the AWHF please visit the Student Support Centre or contact us via email@example.com for an application form

 - Students studying at partners institutions, Addict and ESPA should apply directly to their institution.